What is DOCSIS PNM and Why You Need It

 Below you can see how the PNM application has plotted this device on the map with other nearby modems and flagged it as red showing it is out of spec.
 The modems near it are green.
 From this PNM data and what we see on the map we can surmise that this is probably something like a loose connector somewhere at or in the home.

 It's important to note that in addition to causing service problems for this subscriber, the fault causing this impairment above could be allowing significant noise to leak into the upstream plant, which can cause issues for other subscribers on these same upstreams.
-Our PreEqualization Analyzer PNM tool has two features that can help you track down ingress in your return path.
-Our Intermittent Modem Report looks at variations in modem power levels in comparison to PNM data to identify devices that have a high probability of leaking ingress or impulse noise into the upstream.
-Our Noise Patrol feature highlights your worst performing modems on each upstream channel by analyzing PNM metrics, RF readings and downstream spectrum data from each device.
+For example, our PreEqualization Analyzer PNM tool has a feature that can help you track down ingress in your return path.
+It's called an Intermittent Modem Report, and it looks at variations in modem power levels in comparison to PNM data to identify devices that have a high probability of leaking ingress or impulse noise into the upstream.
 These devices are generally going to be the ones that are most likely leaking noise in (and out) of your upstream plant.
-Tools like these allow you to target your worst devices, and those homes which are likely ingress points, as your first priority for proactive maintenance at or near the home.
+This allows you to target those homes which are likely ingress points as your first priority for proactive maintenance at or near the home.
 About 90% of the ingress points in the cable plant are in-home or near-home, so addressing these issues proactively and methodically will significantly reduce ingress on the return path and improve service for all subscribers.
 Reducing those in-home and near-home issues also helps improve the accuracy of the algorithm that determines which devices are being affected by a common impairment, which is the next topic.

 Finding Impairments Impacting Multiple Subscribers